 Brad Bouley’s research focuses on the histories of religion and science in the early modern, especially Italian, context.
-His first book, Pious Postmortems: Anatomy, Sanctity, and the Catholic Church in Early Modern Europe, was published by the University of Pennsylvania Press in 2017.
-His work has also appeared in Osiris, Early Science and Medicine, Catholic Historical Review, the Sixteenth Century Journal, and the Rivista di Storia del Cristianesimo.
-When not conducting research on the early modern period, he enjoys running, reading science fiction, cooking, and playing with his two boys.
+His second book, The Barberini Butchers: Meat, Murder, and Warfare in Early Modern Italy was published by by the University of Pennsylvania Press in 2026.
+He is also the author of The Dragon and the Star: A Narrative History of the Scientific Revolution (Bloomsbury, 2027) and Pious Postmortems: Anatomy, Sanctity, and the Catholic Church in Early Modern Europe (UPenn, 2017).
+When not conducting research on the early modern period, he enjoys running, reading science fiction, cooking, and playing with his three boys.

-In addition to this project, I am also conducting research on the various spaces in which medicine was practiced in early modern Rome and the role of the Inquisition as a patron of medical studies.
+Professor Bouley is currently working on a project tentatively titled “Bewitching the Duke: Disability, Medicine, and Witchcraft in Early Modern Italy.”
+It is based on several curious archival documents stemming from cases in Rome and Parma in the early seventeenth century.
+He is also conducting research on the various spaces in which medicine was practiced in early modern Rome and the role of the Inquisition as a patron of medical studies.

 “Digesting Faith: Eating God, Man, and Meat in Seventeenth-Century Rome,” Osiris, Vol. 35 (2020): 42-59

-Pious Postmortems: Anatomy and the Creation of Early Modern Saints, University of Pennsylvania Press, 2017.
+Pious Postmortems: Anatomy and the Creation of Early Modern Saints (University of Pennsylvania Press, 2017)

 “Papal Anatomy in the News: Bodies and Politics in the Early Modern Catholic World,” Sixteenth Century Journal Vol. 48, No. 3 (Autumn, 2018): 643-662.